PellelNitram/xournalpp_htr/README.md

 Feel free to play around with the demo yourself using [this code](https://github.com/PellelNitram/xournalpp_htr/blob/master/scripts/demo_concept_1.sh) after [installing this project](#Installation).

 Next steps to improve the performance of the handwriting text recognition even further could be:
-- Re-train the algorithm on Xournal++ specific data, while potentially using data augmentation
+- Re-train the algorithm on Xournal++ specific data, while potentially using data augmentation.
-- Use language model to improve text encoding
+- Use language model to improve text encoding.
 - Use sequence-to-sequence algorithm that makes use of [Xournal++](https://github.com/xournalpp/xournalpp)'s data format.
 This translates into using online HTR algorithms.

-I would like to acknowledge [Harald Scheidl](https://github.com/githubharald) for this concept as he wrote the underlying algorithms for it made them easily usable through [his HTRPipeline repository](https://github.com/githubharald/HTRPipeline).
+I would like to acknowledge [Harald Scheidl](https://github.com/githubharald) in this concept as he wrote the underlying algorithms and made them easily usable through [his HTRPipeline repository](https://github.com/githubharald/HTRPipeline) - after all I just feed his algorithm [Xournal++](https://github.com/xournalpp/xournalpp) data in concept 1.
 Go check out his great content!

 ## Installation